kubestellar/kubestellar/docs/content/v0.20/examples.md

 # KubeStellar Usage Examples

-**NOTE**: This is unmaintained material that has only been observed to work for the commit tagged as `v0.20.0-rc2`.
-CI regularly tests variants of scenarios 1 and 4 that exercise the copy of the repo that they are embedded in (rather than the copy tagged `v0.20.0-rc2`), and contributors can run these tests too; see [the e2e tests](../../../test/e2e).
+This document shows some simple examples of using the release that contains this version of this document.
+See also [the start of a user guide](user-guide.md) for considerations for different scenarios.

+There are also end-to-end (E2E) tests that are based on scenario 4 and an extended variant of scenario 1.
+These tests normally exercise the copy of the repo containing them (rather than a release).
+They can alternatively test a release.
+See [the e2e tests](../../../test/e2e).
+Contributors can run these tests, and CI includes checking that these E2E tests pass.
+These tests are written in `bash`, so that contributors can easily follow them.

 See also [the user guide](user-guide.md).